andriesbron/Ffmbash/README.md

 - Templates: Define templates to configure selected ffmpeg command (see templates directory).
 - Automation*: Planned start by adding a dtstart and a dtend item to a template.

 *) Automation requires a cron job or similar, the script calculates whether it is time to start (uttermost 2 minutes upfront DTSTART event).
-Take notice both DTSTART and DTEND have to be provided to automate.
+Take notice both DTSTART and DTEND have to be provided in the template to enable automate.

 **Advice:** Test your configuration before relying on it.
 The point is, it's a prototype and prototypes always fail when they are demonstrated.